Discipline Process - Individuals

 - Affirm the decision of the original Hearing Officer;

-- Return the case to the Director of Conflict Resolution and Student Conduct services for additional review or to impose alternate sanctions.
+- Return the case to the Director for additional review or to impose alternate sanctions.

 If the Vice Provost for Faculty Affairs and Vice President of Student Affairs are unable to agree on the action to be taken, it may be referred to the Executive Vice President/Provost for final action.